yigityuce/N2MS/Languages/Javascript/Libraries & Frameworks/Angular/README.md

 * NgModules can import functionality from other NgModules.
 * NgModules allows their own functionality to be exported and used by other NgModules.
 * The components that belong to an NgModule **share a compilation context**.

-* Metadate is the options object that defines the module behaviour.
-* Some of these options like below:
+* Metadata is the options object that defines the module behaviour.
+Some of these options like below:
   * **declarations**
     * Components, pipes and directives that belong to this module.
   * **exports**